Elbridge New York

 He told Orange County New York Paranormal investigators, “My name is Robert.”

-He probably served in a war during the 1800s, a he is clearly a member of the U.S. Military.
+He probably served in a war during the 1800s, as he is a member of the U.S. Military.

 His see-through apparition has been seen in the attic, the first floor restaurant and pub, and the basement.